 - Spoon the batter evenly into each ramekin.

 - Bake.
 The high oven temperature cooks the outside of the mini cakes but leaves the center slightly gooey.
-The tops may look slightly soft.
+The tops may look somewhat soft.

 - Invert the ramekins.
 Carefully flip the freshly baked lava cakes upside down onto plates.

-And, if 4 or 6 lava cakes are simply too many to have around, try this 2 serving recipe for chocolate fudge cakes instead.
+If 4 or 6 lava cakes are simply too many to have around, try this 2-serving recipe for chocolate fudge cakes instead.

-I highly recommend using ramekins for these lava cakes.
-Here are the 6-ounce ramekins I use and recommend.
-They’re the perfect size for these single-serve lava cakes.
-You can use the same ramekins for chocolate fudge cakes, chocolate soufflé, peanut butter chocolate lava cakes, and lemon pudding cakes.
+We highly recommend using 6-ounce ramekins for these lava cakes—they’re the perfect size for these single-serving desserts.
+Plus, you can use the same ramekins for chocolate fudge cakes for 2, chocolate soufflé, peanut butter chocolate lava cakes, and lemon pudding cakes.

-If you don’t have ramekins, you can use a muffin pan: Grease 6 muffin pan cups and dust with cocoa powder to prevent the lava cakes from sticking.
-Your lava cakes will be slightly smaller– you’ll get 6 lava cakes instead of 4.
+If you don’t have ramekins, you can use a muffin pan.
+Grease 6 muffin pan cups and dust with cocoa powder to prevent the lava cakes from sticking.
+Since your lava cakes will be slightly smaller, you’ll get 6 lava cakes instead of 4.
 Bake at 425°F (218°C) for 8-10 minutes.
 Use a spoon to release the cakes from the pan and place each upside down on plates.

 Optional Toppings for Chocolate Lava Cakes

-Once you flip the warm lava cakes upside down onto plates, the fun really begins!
-There are so many toppings that pair wonderfully with these chocolate lava cakes– here are a few of my favorites: ice cream, chocolate ganache or red wine chocolate ganache, melted peanut butter, salted caramel, whipped cream, mocha whipped cream used on my flourless chocolate cake, sprinkles, chocolate chips, fresh berries, you name it. 🙂Print
+Once the warm lava cakes are inverted onto plates, the fun really begins!
+So many toppings pair wonderfully with these chocolate lava cakes.
+Here are a few of my favorites:

 Here’s how to make incredibly decadent homemade chocolate lava cakes!